Department of Biomedical Engineering

 Letters of Recommendation

 Three letters of recommendation are required to be submitted on your behalf.
-Letters may be submitted online or on paper via regular mail; online submissions are strongly preferred.
+Letters must be submitted online.
 Please refer to the Letters of Recommendation website for submission methods.

 For application review purposes only, scan and upload copies of transcripts for all institutions attended since high school.
 In the online application, you will be prompted to upload your scanned documents.
 Please upload both the front and back sides of the transcript.
 Uploaded transcripts should be recent and include the following: your name, dates of attendance, grades/marks received, credits and grading legend.
 UCI reserves the right to require official transcripts at any time during the admission process, and rescind any offer of admission made if discrepancies between uploaded and official transcript(s) are found.
 Official transcripts will be requested if and when you are admitted and decide to attend UCI.
 Do not send official transcripts until this time, unless you are requested to do so.